 We love dairy, sweets, and carbs as much as the next person, but, the bad news is, these foods may actually be triggering your cystic acne.

-When you eat foods like cheese or candy, you may be affecting your hormones which can lead to an increase in sebum production which, as we now know, can ultimately lead to cystic acne.
+Foods like cheese and candy are a known cause of affecting your hormones which can lead to an increase in sebum production which, as we now know, can ultimately lead to cystic acne.

 We are not about to be the ones to tell you to skip out on a wine and cheese night or snacking on some candy during your favorite movie…

-But, if you do struggle with cystic acne, it may be worth switching up your diet a bit in hopes of potentially preventing breakouts.
+But, if you do struggle with cystic acne, it may be worth switching up your diet a bit in hopes of potentially preventing breakouts and revealing clearer skin.

 Role of hormones in blind pimples

 Yet another lovely cause of cystic acne is good ole hormones.